INTRODUCTORY LEVEL COURSE

 LIMBO BOX BASIC scales

-The name ‘Limbo’ is an invented name to describe scales for Major chords that are ‘very special’ requiring a modified scale that can be ambiguous.
+The name Limbo is an invented name to describe scales for Major chords that are very special requiring a modified scale that may be ambiguous according to taste.

-Thus it becomes the Major V Limbo Box Basic scale (and can be used for Major Chords called Secondary Dominants).
+Thus the scale becomes the Major V Limbo Box Basic (used for a Major chord called Secondary Dominant).

 SEE HERE the Major V Limbo Box Basic scale for a ‘very special’ A Major chord if a piece has a C Major commencing chord followed by the A Major chord.